 Arlene Rider, PhD, is a retired professor from Empire State College, SUNY.
 She earned her Ph.D. in Educational Psychology.
 She has 18+ years’ experience with New York State Network for Youth Success as a member of the statewide workgroup and as an instructor, advisor, and endorser for the New York State School Age Care Credential.

-Tracy Galuski, PhD, is associate professor, faculty online coordinator, and department chair of educational studies at Empire State College, State University of New York.
+Tracy Galuski, PhD, is faculty chair and associate faculty chair responsible for the online courses at Empire State College, State University of New York.
 She earned her PhD in elementary education/early childhood education from the University at Buffalo, SUNY.

 Lea Ann Christenson, PhD, is an associate professor in the department of early childhood education at Towson State University.
 She earned her PhD in curriculum and instruction from the University of Maryland, College Park.
 Her work focuses on early literacy acquisition, English as a second language instruction, and STEAM teaching and learning.